 Even small, well-trained dogs can crush fragile eggs or scare off parents, exposing tiny chicks to predators.
-Piping Plover chicks will leave the nest to forage within a few hours of hatching but can't fly for a few weeks.
+Chicks will leave the nest to forage within a few hours of hatching but can't fly for a few weeks.

 Responsible dog-owners can help #ShareTheShore